imnuvi/CheatBook/elixir/4_Maps_Dicts_Structs/Maps_dicts_structs.md

 remember the %{ a: "one", b: "two" } syntax only works if the keys are atoms. if they're not atoms, use the %{ "a" => "one", "b" => "two" }

 <br>
+<h3>Structs</h3>

+If we want to have a generalised map, the general dict is sufficient.
+But elixir doesnt know if some particular keys are not allowed or just one type of keys are allowed( a typed map ). for this the Struct can be used.
+Structs are maps with fixed set of fields, default values for those fields and can be pattern matched by type as well as value(content).